shogun-toolbox/shogun/doc/cookbook/README.md

  * Write proper English.
 Pay attention to grammar, spelling, and punctuation.
  * Keep the example *specific*.
 Only talk about the particular algorithm and its interface.
 General concepts (for example 'supervised learning') should go to overview pages.
  * Keep the example *local*.
 Only show code snippets that illustrate API usage, avoid showing the full listing.
+ * Let the *code* speak for itself.
+Don't put useless statements that are clear from the code.
+Don't say things like "we call the `train` method", but rather "we train the model via".
+This way the `.rst` file is also invariant to API changes and we only need to update the `.sg` file.

 ## Some useful tips